Skip To Main Content

 The Middle School robotics team is an after school extension of classroom work in engineering, programming and problem-solving.
 All Gordon students study robotics in the fourth grade and, in 2013, robotics spread into younger grades as well.

-Since 2014, every student in Kindergarten to eighth grade has been using robotic technology in the classroom.
+Since 2014, students in all three divisions of the school have been using robotic technology in the classroom.
 An integrated curriculum has been introduced that ranges from Beebots in the younger grades to laptop-driven NXTs and EV3s in Middle School.

 ffff